Ellestir/AutoREBA/Documentation/Ground_Truth.md

   Figure 12: Abducted Arm
 </p>

-Another posture that further boosts the REBA score is the abducted arm.
-From the screenshots it is obvious to see how the person is moving a box on the checkout.
-At the end of the movement (end of the checkout), the left arm is in an almost 90 degree angled position to the side, away from the body.
+At the cash register when moving items from one side to the other towards the end of the movement, the left arm is in an almost 90 degree angled position to the side, away from the body.
+This further boosts the REBA score.

-#### Side bending neck:
+#### Twisted neck:

 <p align="center">
   <br>